Festify/app/README.md

 - `fix`: Attempts to automatically fix linter errors.
 - `lint`: Lints the TS sources with tslint.
 - `prepare-env`: Used in CI environments to load environment files from branch-name-suffixed environment variables.
 - `serve`: Starts the rollup dev-server serving a local instance of Festify on port 3000.
 Also supports live-reloading.
+Ensure you deploy the project to firebase before using the dev server because Festify depends on cloud functions to be present!

 ## Contributing